What is a BEO at Events? A Complete Guide to Banquet Event Orders

 Food Service

-The culinary team should outline menu selections in advance to ensure they have enough staff and time to prepare the menu items.
+The culinary team should outline menu selections in advance.
+This ensures they’ll have enough staff and time to prepare the menu items.

-For example, a company holiday party may request a charcuterie board and passed hors d'oeuvres, while a large wedding might request a three-course dinner, various desserts, and food for an after-party.
+For example, a company holiday party may request a charcuterie board and pass hors d'oeuvres.
+A large wedding might request a three-course dinner, various desserts, and food for an after-party.

 Your BEO should also note any special requests or dietary restrictions among the guests.
 This will help banquet servers understand which tables to pay close attention to.